g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 In this exploration, we embark on a journey through the "Battle of the Protocols," comparing HTTP 1.1, HTTP/2, and HTTP/3 to uncover their respective strengths and weaknesses.
 From the foundational principles of HTTP 1.1 to the groundbreaking innovations of HTTP/2 and HTTP/3, we analyze the evolution of web protocols and their impact on the modern internet experience.

 ## Frequently Asked Questions around HTTP Protocol
-Before we go further to dissect the different HTTP protocols, let's provide answers to some of the fundamental and frequently asked questions around HTTP protocol
+Before we go further to dissect the different HTTP protocols, let's provide answers to some of the fundamental and frequently asked questions around HTTP protocol.

 Here are some frequently asked questions about the HTTP protocol: